FliegendeWurst/nixpkgs-pr-build-bot/README.md

 This bot is essentially a private [ofborg](https://github.com/NixOS/ofborg?tab=readme-ov-file#ofborg) / [nixpkgs-review](https://github.com/Mic92/nixpkgs-review) bot, but much easier to host.
 It builds all packages mentioned in the commits of a nixpkgs pull request, or alternatively all packages impacted by the changes.

+Send me a message if you would like to access a demo instance of the bot.

 ## Configuration

 You can configure the bot by setting certain environment variables.